AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/bulk-emailing-options.md

   <tr>
    <td>Group Email</td>
    <td>1,000</td>
-   <td>Select a group and click the “Group Actions” button, or type the group name into the To field.</td>
+   <td>Select a group and click the “[!UICONTROL Group Actions]” button, or type the group name into the To field.</td>
    <td>Yes</td>
    <td>No</td>
    <td>Yes</td>